-Complainants (as defined above), who report allegations that could constitute covered sexual harassment under this policy, have the right to receive supportive measures from the University regardless of whether they desire to file a formal grievance (complaint under this policy).
+Complainants (as defined above), who report allegations that could constitute covered sexual harassment under this policy, have the right to receive supportive measures from the University regardless of whether they desire to file a complaint.
 Supportive measures are non-disciplinary and non-punitive.
-Supportive Measures may be available free of charge and kept confidential except as necessary to facilitate the supportive measure.
+They may be made available free of charge and kept confidential except as necessary to facilitate the supportive measure.
 Supportive measures may include, but not be limited to: